-This Smoky Sweet Potato and Black Bean Salad from LTEV is a perfect example of delicious, clean, plant-powered food that can be enjoyed regularly.
-I love the blend of ingredients and flavors in this recipe.
+I love the blend of ingredients and flavors in this sweet potato salad.
 The smoky, spicy, bright dressing plays off the sweet, comforting spuds and hearty black beans.
 It’s tasty, nutritious, and very satisfying!

 - Serve on its own, in a bowl as-is!